abumq/residue/docs/INSTALL.md

 </p>

 # Overview
-Residue can be installed either by building from source or by downloading the binaries from respective releases.
+Residue can be installed either by building from the source or by downloading the binaries from respective releases.

 # Download Binary
 You can download binary from [releases](https://github.com/muflihun/residue/releases) page for your platform.
 They are standalone binaries but they require some external libraries installed that are mentioned with each release notes.